thjthomas/Repo-Web/my-nuxt-app/README.md

 7. background design can be better
 8. button should float for all
 9. consider to add own story like pgcny and insurance
+10. change the code structure to exchange script part with html part